DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 			    load.json
 			    tick.json

-# Incompactibility
-* This datapack uses absorption effect as helper, so that adding the damage score to any entity(player or mobs) that has absorption effect may cause:
-	1. less damage than the damage score is dealt
-	2. the absorption effect might be cleared
-* Using other datapacks not from Squid Workshop that contains the same scoreboard or tags name as this datapack in code may cause undefined behaviour.

 # Terms of Use
 Feel free to play around with this datapack. \
-As developer, deel free to use this datapack as a module to build your free datapack. \
+As developer, deel free to use this datapack as a module. \
-But you **must** add the link to this github page! \
+But you **must** add the link to this github page!
-**NO COMMERCIAL USE**

 ## License
 [Mozilla Public License 2.0](https://github.com/DaveHJT/Damage-Datapack-Minecraft-Squid-Workshop/blob/main/LICENSE)